The Vietnam War & #AIEthics

-It's a perfect book to help students not only learn about the war, but also about authority and assumptions, about confusion and courage, and how we create our own truths from memory and from what we're told.
+It's a perfect book to help students learn about the war, about authority and assumptions, about confusion and courage, and how we create our own truths from memory and from what we're told.

 Story after story brings the reader to the questions of "what is fact?" "what is knowledge?" "how are my feelings affecting what I'm seeing? what I'm doing?" "what happened to what I believed in?" "what do I believe in?" "what the h*ck is happening?" "what is courage?" "what is an enemy?" "who are the bad guys?" "who's my enemy?" "what must I do to protect myself?" "how will I survive?" "how will I live?" "what do we carry?".

 In reading this book and addressing these questions, students are pressed to face the reality of unconscious & conscious biases, assumptions, personal preferences, how we "know".....and become more mindful (as in "aware") of how these features affect every aspect of our lives.
 How we carry them throughout ouir lives, and impart them in all we do.